maxvfischer/DIY-CNC-machine/README.md

 ![connect_main_electronic_box_19](./images/build/frame/connect_main_electronic_box_19.jpg)

 One brown and one blue wire were cut out to reach between the emergency stop switch and the power supply's input terminals.
 The ends of the wires were stripped and twisted.
-Two 6.3 mm space connectors were attached to one side of the wires and two ring terminals were attached to the other side.
+Two 6.3 mm space connectors (**E27**) were attached to one side of the wires and 2x M4 ring terminals (**E24**) were attached to the other side.
 The blue wire's spade connector was connected to **24** on the emergency stop switch.
 The brown wire's spade connector was connected to **14** on the emergency stop switch.

 ![connect_main_electronic_box_20](./images/build/frame/connect_main_electronic_box_20.jpg)